 These two core teams need to work in sync and interface with other LVMH departments, like Finance, to meet deadlines.
 They must also follow the same overarching vision to give the shopper a consistent experience of the Givenchy brand and products, whether in a store, on a website, or at a makeup counter in Paris, New York, or Singapore.
 They needed a way to coordinate it all, so Givenchy created a new role and adopted Asana to keep everything in harmony.

-Arthur Auffret-Cariou was brought in as Givenchy’s Planning & Development Lead in March 2018 to manage global launches.
-He coordinates as many as 80 projects at a time for the Product and Consumer Experience teams, from inception to the moment a product hits the stores.
+The company brought in Givenchy’s Planning & Development Lead in March 2018 to manage global launches.
+They coordinate as many as 80 projects at a time for the Product and Consumer Experience teams, from inception to the moment a product hits the stores.

-But to do this, he needs to pull together stakeholders from across Givenchy.
-He and his small team interact with 200 people across 19 functions.
-“I work with all services at LVMH,” says Arthur, “especially with marketing.
+But to do this, they need to pull together stakeholders from across Givenchy.
+Their small team interacts with 200 people across 19 functions.
+“I work with all services at LVMH,” says the Planning & Development Lead, “especially with marketing.
 I collaborate with the Consumer Experience team on merchandising, digital, press, and education; with the Product team on packaging development, R&D, and formulas; and with Finance on forecasts and pricing.”

-Arthur’s new role marks a significant change in the way the company operates.
-One of his core challenges has been learning to communicate effectively with all the different functions across the organization, including a wide variety of roles and managers with more tenure.
-He has also moved project management of the entire operation onto Asana.
+The Planning & Development Lead’s new role marks a significant change in the way the company operates.
+One of their core challenges has been learning to communicate effectively with all the different functions across the organization, including a wide variety of roles and managers with more tenure.
+They have also moved project management of the entire operation onto Asana.

 Before Givenchy implemented Asana, the Product team used a schedule in Microsoft Project to try and stay organized.
 Meanwhile, the Consumer Experience team had no work management solution at all.

 This made it difficult to keep deadlines straight and to see continuous progress.
-“We didn’t have any way to update, share, and view a consolidated schedule for each launch that spanned all functions,” says Arthur.
+“We didn’t have any way to update, share, and view a consolidated schedule for each launch that spanned all functions,” says the Planning & Development Lead.
 This lack of central coordination also made it more difficult to design a consistent consumer brand experience through unified merchandising, digital, press, and education materials.

-With Arthur’s central role in place, the company adopted Asana as the platform to gather and align the work of anyone involved in a launch.
+With the Planning & Development Lead’s central role in place, the company adopted Asana as the platform to gather and align the work of anyone involved in a launch.
 In Asana, they can frame all 80+ ongoing projects at a macro level.

 In addition to providing high-level oversight, Asana stores end-to-end information for specific product launches, such as the 2018 reboot of its flagship scent, L’Interdit.